-- 3.2.1 This Secondary Plan confirms the urban structure and land use designations that provide for growth in Mixed Use Areas and along Avenues where growth is supported by appropriate land use designations.
+- 3.2.1 This Secondary Plan confirms the urban structure and land use designations that provide for growth in Mixed Use Areas and along Avenues where growth is supported by appropriate land usedesignations.
 The lands within the Secondary Plan Area are predominantly Mixed Use Areas except where otherwise shown on Map 36-4.
-The policies of this Secondary Plan will refine the manner in which growth and development will occur in these Mixed Use Areas, and Block Master Plans and Urban Design Guidelines for the Secondary Plan Area will guide the implementation of future growth. - 3.2.2 At-grade street-related retail and services uses will be required for new development at key intersections in the Priority Retail Areas Plan (Map 36-8). - 3.2.3 At-grade street-related retail and service uses will be encouraged as accessory uses to a main use in multi-storey buildings for other areas not identified in Map 36-8. - 3.2.4 Sensitive uses, including residential development, parks and community facilities, are anticipated as the Secondary Plan Area redevelops, and will be designed and constructed to mitigate noise, traffic, odours or other contaminants from nearby industry in Employment Areas. - 3.2.5 New auto-oriented and large format retail uses, and drive-through establishments, are not permitted in the Secondary Plan Area.
+The policies of this Secondary Plan will refine the manner in which growth and development will occur in these Mixed Use Areas, and Block Master Plans and Urban Design Guidelines for the Secondary Plan Area will guide the implementation of future growth. - 3.2.2 At-grade street-related retail and services uses will be required for new development at key intersections in the Priority Retail Areas Plan (Map 36-8). - 3.2.3 At-grade street-related retail and service uses will be encouraged as accessory uses to a main use in multi-storey buildings for other areas not identified in Map 36-8. - 3.2.4 Sensitive uses, including residential development, parks, and community facilities, are anticipated as the Secondary Plan Area redevelops, and will be designed and constructed to mitigate impacts from nearby industry in Employment Areas, in accordance with policies 2.2.4.5 to 2.2.4.10 of the Official Plan - 3.2.5 New auto-oriented and large format retail uses, and drive-through establishments, are not permitted in the Secondary Plan Area.